hannasage/react-toolbelt/src/network/README.md

 ### Create an endpoint
 The last part of configuring your API interface class is to give it some endpoints.
-To do this, we'll use our newly customized `generateEndpoint()` call to create the config for `/api/v2/new`.
+To do this, we'll use our newly customized `generateVersionedEndpoint()` call to create the config for `/api/v2/new`.
 Keep in mind, our Api abstract class prepends the `/api` path for us.

 ```typescript